 Obviously, for it to be worthwhile, the product must also do some good.
 Hence, the principle of efficacy or effectiveness has become another cornerstone in achieving the goal of regulation.
-To evaluate effectiveness you must also consider the purpose of the product as expressed in either an indications for use statement in the case of drugs, or intended use statement in the case of medical devices.
+To evaluate effectiveness, you must also consider the purpose of the product as expressed in either an indications for use statement in the case of drugs or intended use statement in the case of medical devices.
 As discussed in Section 1.6, and later in Sections 9.3 and 9.4, intended use statements are also vital in determining how some products are regulated in the first place, which in turn dictates the level of scrutiny to which they may be subjected.

 In the case of most simple medical devices (a hospital bed for example) it will be relatively straightforward for you to conclude that the product is safe and effective in achieving its intended purpose.
 However, for more complicated medical devices and many drugs, the situation may not be so clear-cut.
-Most drugs have some adverse side effects which may range from mild to quite severe.
+Most drugs have some side effects.
+These can range from mild to quite severe.
 Additionally, many drugs show considerable variation in effectiveness within the patient population that the drug is intended to treat.
 Thus, you will have to apply the concept of Risk to Benefit when making a judgement as to whether a product should be marketed and as to what limitations, if any, should apply to its use.
 Looking at it from a regulatory stance you must ask the questions, do the benefits outweigh the risks, and in the overall balance does the product enhance public health?

 Consideration of the following examples of existing drug products may help you to understand this point.
-Chemotherapy drugs used to fight cancer are known to have significant side effects, including serve nausea and hair loss, while they are rarely effective in all cancer patients.
-However, despite their limitations they still provide a vital element in the fight against cancer as they can contribute to the cure of what could otherwise be a fatal disease.
+Chemotherapy drugs used to fight cancer are known to have significant side effects including severe nausea and hair loss, while they are rarely effective in all cancer patients.
+However, despite their limitations, they still provide a vital element in the fight against cancer as they can contribute to the cure of what could otherwise be a fatal disease.

-In recent years concerns have been raised in the popular press about possible side effects from the MMR vaccine, which is given to infants to guard against measles, mumps and rubella.
-Although this has led to a drop in the levels of vaccination, the advice from health professionals continues to be in favour of vaccination, because even if the claimed side effects were shown to be true, failure to vaccinate would still statistically pose the greater health risk due to the detrimental effects of the diseases themselves.
+Risk to benefit has also been a subject of debate surrounding the administration of vaccines.
+In recent years, concerns have been raised in the popular press about possible side effects from the MMR vaccine, which is given to infants to guard against Measles, Mumps and Rubella.
+This led to a drop in the levels of vaccination.
+However, the advice from health professionals continues to be in favour of vaccination, because even if the claimed side effects were shown to be true, failure to vaccinate would still statistically pose a greater health risk due to the detrimental effects of the diseases themselves.
+Most recently risk-benefit analysis has guided regulators in providing advice regarding the rollout of vaccines against SARS-COV-2 in efforts to control and mitigate the effects of the COVID-19 pandemic.
+It was noted that the severity of the disease, which can prove fatal, increased with age while a rare side effect of blood clots, which could also result in death, was observed as some of the vaccines were rolled out.
+Considering limitations in the availability of vaccines and the urgency to get populations vaccinated, regulators used risk-benefit analysis to guide them in advising which vaccines to use on different population cohorts.